sparkletop/picam-timelapse/readme.md

-# Timelapse-picam
+# picam-timelapse

-A project to automate capturing timelapse sequences with the PiCamera and attached USB storage.
-Once the Raspberry Pi is set up,
+A project to automate capturing timelapse sequences with the Raspberry Pi Camera Module.

 ## Features

-- Automounts attached USB storage and stores photos there
+- Store captured photographs on a USB drive
-- Camera and timelapse settings can be configured by placing a file on the USB drive
+- Camera and timelapse settings can be configured by placing a yaml file on the USB drive (default config included)
+- Use onboard LED to indicate read/write activity
-- The Pi's MicroSD card should be a readonly file system, to alleviate problems related to plugging and unplugging power
+- The Pi's MicroSD card should be a readonly file system, to alleviate data corruption problems related to plugging and unplugging power (this is not implemented yet)